 If and when, many months later, your case would have come to court, you should expect many more months of delay until it is completed, and not necessarily in your favour.
 You see, the criminal justice system requires a very high level of proof before anyone could be convicted which means the court might not necessarily decide in your favour.

-In a recent case, which is believed to be the first in the UK where a person was jailed following a long term campaign of online harassment, it took the criminal justice system no less than 18 months to place the attacker, who was internet savvy behind bars and even then the court was unable to force him to remove the intimidating blogs and websiteswhich he created against his victim over a period of 18 months.
+In a recent case whic was brought to court by harassment lawyer Yair Cohen, and which is believed to be the first in the UK where a person was jailed following a long term campaign of online harassment, it took the criminal justice system no less than 18 months to place the harasser, who was internet savvy behind bars and even then the court was unable to force him to remove the intimidating blogs and websites which he created against his victim over a period of 18 months.
 These remain intact, which means that following the publicity which the case received in the national media, the defamatory comments and remarks gather almost unprecedented force and ‘search engine power’ which in turn means, that following the jail sentence which was received by the attacker, his defamatory blogs and websites received an unprecedented number of visits, causing the victim even more damage than before.

 This begs the question of whether the criminal justice system is the best forum to have cases of online intimidation and online harassment resolved.
 Who wants to go through 18 months of hell just to see their attacker being jailed for a couple of months and without having the defamatory blogs removed at the end of the process, but instead, seeing the blogs gathering momentum because of the publicity which surrounded the court case?